 A Band Saw is a bench type saw which uses a continuous metal blade (band) with one edge having teeth to cut.

 Band saws come in varying sizes depending on the size of wood / metal products you are cutting.
-Smaller versions are called scroll saws for finer details of work.
+Smaller versions are called scroll saws for finer details of work and you can also get cordless portable bandsaw that can be easily setup and used in a variety of situations

 Click on images for more details about each Band Saw.